superfly/fly_postgres_elixir/README.md

 Through ENV configuration, you tell the app which region is the "primary" region.

+This example configuration says that the Sydney Australia region is the "primary" region.
+This is where the primary postgres database lives and where our application has fast write access to it.

 `fly.toml`

-This example configuration says that the Sydney Australia region is the "primary" region.
-This is where the primary postgres database is created and where our application has fast write access to it.

 ```yaml
 [env]